 - h.
 Certificate Field: subject:emailAddress (1.2.840.113549.1.9.1) Contents: If present, the subject:emailAddress SHALL contain a single Mailbox Address as verified under Section 3.2.2. - i.
 Certificate Field: subject:title (2.5.4.12) Contents: If present, the subject:title field SHALL contain only a organizational role/title or a regulated professional designation verified according to Section 3.2.4. - j.
-Certificate Field: Number and street: subject:streetAddress (OID: 2.5.4.9) Contents: If present, the subject:streetAddress field SHALL contain the Subject's street address information as verified under Section 3.2.3 for Organization-validated and Sponsor-validated Certificate Types or Section 3.2.4 for Individual-validated Certificate Types. - k.
-Certificate Field: subject:localityName (OID: 2.5.4.7) Contents: If present, the subject:localityName field SHALL contain the Subject's locality information as verified under Section 3.2.3 for Organizationvalidated and Sponsor-validated Certificate Types or Section 3.2.4 for Individualvalidated Certificate Types.
-If the subject:countryName field specifies the ISO 3166-1 user-assigned code of XX in accordance with Section 7.1.4.2.2 (n), the localityName field MAY contain the Subject's locality and/or state or province information. - Certificate Field: subject:stateOrProvinceName (OID: 2.5.4.8) Contents: If present, the subject:stateOrProvinceName field SHALL contain the Subject's state or province information as verified under Section 3.2.3 for Organization-validated and Sponsor-validated Certificate Types or Section 3.2.4 for Individual-validated Certificate Types.
-If the subject:countryName field specifies the ISO 3166-1 user-assigned code of XX in accordance with Section 7.1.4.2.2 (n), the subject:stateOrProvinceName field MAY contain the full name of the Subject's country information. - m.
-Certificate Field: subject:postalCode (OID: 2.5.4.17) Contents: If present, the subject:postalCode field SHALL contain the Subject's zip or postal information as verified under Section 3.2.3 for Organization-validated and Sponsor-validated Certificate Types or Section 3.2.4 for Individual-validated Certificate Types. - n.
+Certificate Field: Number and street: subject:streetAddress (OID: 2.5.4.9) Contents: If present, the subject:streetAddress field SHALL contain the Subject's street address information as verified under Section 3.2.3 for Organization-validated and Sponsor-validated Certificate Types or Section 3.2.4 for Individual-validated Certificate Types.
+The subject:streetAddress field SHALL only be used if the subject:localityName or subject:stateOrProvinceName field is present. - k.
+Certificate Field: subject:localityName (OID: 2.5.4.7)

+Contents: If present, the subject:localityName field SHALL contain the Subject's locality information as verified under Section 3.2.3 for Organization-validated and Sponsor-validated Certificate Types or Section 3.2.4 for Individual-validated Certificate Types.
+If the subject:countryName field specifies the ISO 3166-1 user-assigned code of XX in accordance with Section 7.1.4.2.2 (n), the subject:localityName field MAY contain the Subject's locality and/or state or province information.
+The subject:localityName field SHALL only be used if the subject:countryName field is present. - 1.
+Certificate Field: subject:stateOrProvinceName (OID: 2.5.4.8) Contents: If present, the subject:stateOrProvinceName field SHALL contain the Subject's state or province information as verified under Section 3.2.3 for Organization-validated and Sponsor-validated Certificate Types or Section 3.2.4 for Individual-validated Certificate Types.
+If the subject:countryName field specifies the ISO 3166-1 user-assigned code of XX in accordance with Section 7.1.4.2.2 (n), the subject:stateOrProvinceName field MAY contain the full name of the Subject's country information.
+The subject:stateOrProvinceName field SHALL only be used if the subject:countryName field is present.

+- m.
+Certificate Field: subject:postalCode (OID: 2.5.4.17) Contents: If present, the subject:postalCode field SHALL contain the Subject's zip or postal information as verified under Section 3.2.3 for Organization-validated and Sponsor-validated Certificate Types or Section 3.2.4 for Individual-validated Certificate Types.
+The subject:postalCode field SHALL only be used if the subject:countryName field is present. - n.
 Certificate Field: subject:countryName (OID: 2.5.4.6) Contents: If present, the subject:countryName SHALL contain the two-letter ISO 3166-1 country code associated with the location of the Subject verified under Section 3.2.3 for Organization-validated and Sponsor-validated Certificate Types or Section 3.2.4 for Individual-validated Certificate Types.
-If a Country is not represented by an official ISO 3166-1 country code, the CA MAY specify the

-ISO 3166-1 user-assigned code of XX indicating that an official ISO 3166-1 alpha-2 code has not been assigned.
+If a Country is not represented by an official ISO 3166-1 country code, the CA MAYMUST specify the ISO 3166-1 user-assigned code of XX indicating that an official ISO 3166-1 alpha-2 code has not been assigned.